What Is CatBoost?

 High Performance

 One unique feature of CatBoost is its fast and accurate predictions, even on large and more complex data sets.
-In terms of prediction speed and accuracy, CatBoost stands out from its competitors, such as XGBoost and LightGBM, due to the combination of features and techniques that CatBoost employs.
+In terms of prediction speed and accuracy, benchmark tests on structured data sets have shown CatBoost to be competitive in both speed and accuracy with other gradient boosting frameworks like XGBoost and LightGBM, particularly when working with categorical features.

 Interpretability